aryskaliyev/go-bite-projects/4. concurrency in go/README.md

 - Like a river, a channel serves as a conduit for a stream of information; values may be passed along the channel, and then read out downstream.

+- Channels are the glue that binds goroutines together.

 #### Example: Declaring a channel of empty interface
 ```go
 	var dataStream chan interface{} // Declaring a channel of empty interface